tarangpandya/laparounddotnetcore/README.md

 # laparounddotnetcore
-This is repository for demo purpose.
+This repository contains code presented in demo.